Data Visualisation for Knowledge Translation. 1 Day Short Course

 Who should attend?

-This course is designed for a wide range of professionals who are interested in learning new ways to translate their work into effective data visualisations and infographics, to increase knowledge translation with their desired audience.
-The introductory course is aimed at people who are new to design work or have an interest in how to think more visually and create a bigger impact when disseminating their work.
+The introductory course is aimed at people who are new to design work, or who have an interest in how to think more visually and create a bigger impact when disseminating their work.

-The course was developed and is delivered by Alana Pirrone, Design and Communications Coordinator for The Jack Brockhoff Child Health & Wellbeing Program, The University of Melbourne.
+The course was developed and is delivered by Alana Pirrone, Design and Communications Coordinator for The Child and Community Wellbeing Program, The University of Melbourne.
 She specialises in data visualisation for knowledge translation.
-Alana has done work for the World Health Organisation, National Heart Foundation, First Person Consulting and various departments and programs within Melbourne University.
-Some examples of her work can be found online at www.alanapirrone.com.au Alana draws on training she has received from industry leaders, Edwards Tufte, David McCandless, Andy Kirk and Stephanie Evergreen.
+Alana has done work for the World Health Organisation, National Heart Foundation, NSW Health and various departments and programs within Melbourne University.
+Some examples of her work can be found online at www.alanapirrone.com.au.
+Alana draws on training she has received from industry leaders, Edwards Tufte, David McCandless, Andy Kirk and Stephanie Evergreen.

 - Alana Pirrone, Child & Community Wellbeing